 Expressions that name objects directly include both variable names and literals such as numbers and strings.
-The values of those expressions are the objects they name.
+The values of those expressions are the objects they name has the value (refers to) -2, the object that 2 returns in response to the message negated.